I started writing in junior high. I wrote my first stories in notebooks. (And no, I did not keep them.)

 My heart is stirred by a noble theme as I recite my verses for the king; my tongue is the pen of a skillful writer.
 (NIV)

-I realized God was telling me He wanted me to write.
-Eventually the desire returned, and I learned to write from the heart of God.
-But somehow writing always took a backseat to . . . just about anything.
+I realized at that moment writing was God’s gift to me.
+The desire eventually returned, but somehow writing always took a backseat to . . . just about anything.

-My favorite is children’s stories.
-They’re just fun, whether they have a faith element and/or just great characters – they make me smile.
+Children’s stories.
+They’re just fun, whether they have a faith element or a lesson or great characters.
+They make me smile.

 I enjoy non-fiction because I love teaching.
-It makes my heart sing when I share the lessons, the understanding, the light bulb moments when someone connects.
+It makes my heart sing when I share the lessons and then see the light bulb moments when someone connects.
 While I may not see those light bulb moments when someone reads my non-fiction books and articles, the feedback I receive still brings a smile.

 As a Christ follower, I live my life by faith in Him.
 Consequently, my faith influences everything I do.
 How I express it depends on what is in front of me on the computer and my target audience.
-Sometimes it’s very overt, other times more subtle.
+Sometimes it’s very overt, other times more subtle, and sometimes in-between.